 Types of Halogen-Free Flame Retardants:

 Intumescent Flame Retardants:

 This carbon char acts as a barrier or insulating layer that interrupts the combustion process from further occurring.
-Char forming flame retardants offer robust protection by preventing fuel molecules from reaching the flame front and thereby protect the polymer from further depolymerization.
+Char forming flame retardants offer robust protection by preventing fuel molecules from reaching the flame front and thereby protecting the polymer from further depolymerization.

 Organophosphorus Flame Retardants:

-These types of flame retardants react chemically with free radicals in the gas or the condensed phase during combustion.
+Organophosphorus flame retardants react chemically with free radicals in the gas or the condensed phase during combustion.
 They act as radical scavengers that are activated by the release of temperature.
 Unlike halogen compounds, they typically don't need synergists to be effective but can be combined with other halogens to enhance the protection and loading rate.

 Ammonium polyphosphate is one of the most popular non-halogenated phosphorus-based flame retardants.
-Phosphate esters are supplied in liquid form and highly effective in urethane foams and engineered resin systems.
-Although phosphorus compounds are very effective and can be used in various applications, they tend to generate smoke and carbon monoxide gas.
+Phosphate esters are supplied in liquid form and are highly effective in urethane foams and engineered resin systems.
+Although phosphorus compounds are very effective and can be used in various applications, they generate smoke and carbon monoxide gas.

 Endothermic Flame Retardants:

 Endothermic flame retardants are mineral-based additives such as aluminum trihydrate (ATH) and magnesium hydroxide (Mg(OH)2).
 They act by releasing water and carbon dioxides that dilute the fuel available for combustion.
 Endothermic decomposition cools down the condensation phase, slows down degradation, and absorbs the fuel combustion heat.